Saint Katherine Protectorate: Ecological importance

-This arid, mountain ecosystem supports a surprising biodiversity and a high proportion of plant endemics.
-Its high-altitude ecosystem supports a surprising diversity of endangered wild flora and wildlife; some found nowhere else in the world.
-Around 472 plant species out of which 115 are of medicinal importance and 19 are endemic to Egypt.
+This arid, mountain ecosystem supports biodiversity, including a high proportion of plant endemics.
+Its high-altitude ecosystem supports a diversity of endangered wild flora and wildlife; some found nowhere else in the world.
+Around 472 plant species are found at Saint Katherine Protectorate, out of which 115 are of medicinal importance and 19 are endemic to Egypt.
 To date 27 mammal species have been recorded, 9 of which are bats.
 There are 46 reptile species, where 15 of which are found nowhere else in Egypt.